Shads2290/shadane-williams.github.io/index.md

 <img src="images/bank.jpeg"/>

-- Used logistic regression to identify potential bankers based on various attributes
+- Used logistic regression to identify potential bankers based on various attributes.
-- Implemented SMOTE to balance class labels
+- Implemented SMOTE to balance class labels.
-- Used Logistic regression classifier & optimized the accuracy by using the ROC curve
+- Used Logistic regression classifier & optimized the accuracy by using the ROC curve.
-- Created the confusion matrix for the predictions and make note of the outputs
+- Created the confusion matrix for the predictions and make note of the outputs.
-- Created a classification report and eplored the various outputs
+- Created a classification report and eplored the various outputs.
-- Model had an accuracy score 90.1%
+- Model had an accuracy score 90.1%.

 ***